-7. Counterparty Credit Risk and Off BS Exposure
+7 Counterparty Credit Risk and Off Balance Sheet Exposure

-ARC does not have transactions in OTC derivatives, repos and reverse repos and securities borrowing/ lending, hence this section does not apply.
+ARC does not have transactions in Over the Counter (OTC) derivatives, repos and reverse repos and securities borrowing/ lending, hence this section does not apply.

-8. Market Risk
+8 Market Risk

 Market risk is the risk of losses in both on-and off-balance sheet positions arising from movements in market rates or prices such as profits rates, foreign exchange rates, equity prices, credit spreads and/or commodity prices resulting in a loss to earnings and capital.